SettleMint

 • 403 Forbidden - Your user account lacks permissions.
 See Platform setup for role management.

-• 404 Not Found – Check the platformUrl includes /api suffix and your DALP deployment is running.
+• 404 Not Found - Check that url is the DALP deployment origin without an added /api suffix and that the deployment is running.

 Authentication header formats